keatura/my-ordinary-vault-md/Andefaelt/000_old/Guns.md

 - When the attack action is made with a Machine Gun by a creature that is proficient with this weapon, they may forfeit their action, bonus action, and movement that turn to make 8 attacks, with each attack being at -5 to hit.
 If the character has the weapon securely mounted or is prone, the attacks do not suffer this penalty.
 A character may perform this action a number of times equal to their proficiency bonus per short rest.

 **Runesteel.** A runesteel firearm is an experimental piece of tech, and unreliable.
 When loaded with a runesteel capacitor, they may make attacks affected by runesteel effects, but every attack made using a charge from the runesteel capacitor heats up the barrel and internals of the gun, giving you a a level of **overheat**, giving you a -1 per stack for 1 hour each, decreasing by 1 per hour.
 When your to-hit modifier reaches -5 or lower, the gun overheats and you have to spend at least 1 hour and 50gp (100gp for two handed) of work and materials to repair the gun, before it can be used again.

+### Powered Armor Weapons
+These weapons are intended for use by people in power armor and small warjacks.
+Due to their large size and huge weight, they are completely impractical for use by those not in powered armor.
+Someone may equip one of these weapons, but may not use it to make an attack without receiving the Help action from someone else.